All that you touch, All that you see, All that you taste, All you feel, All that you love, All that you hate

 We invent our memories – once we choose what we prefer to remember.

 A video plays over and over again.
-A young Alice along with her daughter who is still a child run on the beach.
-She knows that she won’t experience again anything like that.
+A young Alice along with her daughter, who is still a child, run on the beach.
+She knows that she won’t experience anything like that ever again.
 Soon, she won’t be able to remember even her daughter, she won’t be able to remember even herself.